jfeng702/price_tracker/README.md

 Tracks prices on a retail website and displays them in a frontend.

-Scrapes listing and product pages, tracks prices in Mongo.
-Jobs flow through **Redis queues** (schedule, dedupe, and work queues) — no Kafka.
+Crawls listings and scrapes listing pages and product pages, tracks prices in Mongo.
+Jobs flow through **Redis queues** (schedule, dedupe, and work queues).
+Rate limiter to respect robots.txt.

 ## Prerequisites